Lawyers in a corporate boardroom

-A lead generation landing page has just one purpose; to capture the contact information of people interested in your legal services.
+A lead generation landing page has just one purpose: to capture the contact information of people interested in your legal services.

 Why?
 Because less than half of the qualified website visitors you attract through your marketing activities such as blogging, social media and advertising, are ready to buy now.
 And if they leave your website without leaving their name and email, there is a pretty good chance those people, your hard-won sales leads, are not coming back.

-Lead generating landing pages are good for law firm marketing
+Lead-generating landing pages are good for law firm marketing

 As a business development tool for your law firm, landing pages are part of your lead generation strategy and a critical step in your quest to get more clients.